facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 ### How to migrate

-If you haven’t migrated your project to the New Architecture, we recommendation first migrating your project to React Native 0.81 or Expo SDK 54.
-These are the last versions that allow you to opt-in to the Legacy Architecture.
-They contain warning and performance improvements specifically to help migrating to the New Architecture.
+If you haven’t migrated your project to the New Architecture, we recommend first migrating your project to React Native 0.81 or Expo SDK 54.
+These are the last versions that allow you to use the Legacy Architecture.
+They contain warnings and performance improvements specifically to help migrating to the New Architecture.
 <br/> Then enable the New Architecture in 0.81 and verify that your application is working fine.
-<br/> Once you're using the New Architecture in 0.81, you can update safely to React Native 0.82 which removes the legacy architecture.
+<br/> Once you're using the New Architecture in 0.81, you can update safely to React Native 0.82 which prevents enabling the Legacy Architecture.

-If an incompatible 3rd party dependency prevents you from migrating to the New Architecture, we recommend you reach out to the library maintainers directly.
+If an incompatible 3rd party dependency is blocking you from migrating to the New Architecture, we recommend you reach out to the library maintainers directly.

-If a bug in React Native core prevents you from migrating, we recommend you reach out to us [through our issue tracker](https://github.com/facebook/react-native/issues/new/choose).
+If a bug in React Native core is blocking you from migrating, we recommend you reach out to us [through our issue tracker](https://github.com/facebook/react-native/issues/new/choose).

 ### Interop Layers & 3P library compatibility

 We will keep the interop layers in the codebase for the foreseeable future.
 All the classes and functions that are required by the interop layers won’t be removed anytime soon.
-We will share further updates in the future regarding the removals of Interop Layers later on.
+We will share further updates in the future regarding the removals of Interop Layers.

-We’ve also verified that the 3P libraries that offer backward compatibility with both old and New Architectures will keep on working with 0.82 where New Architecture is the only architecture.
+We’ve also verified that the 3P libraries that offer backward compatibility with both legacy and New Architectures will keep on working with 0.82 where New Architecture is the only architecture.

 ### Removal of Legacy Architecture classes